 I was having a decent run- a good first half, then a little bit of trouble just before the hills in Newton.
 But I rallied in Brookline and once I passed the “1 mile to go” sign I knew that I had this one in the bag.
 I was just soaking in all the sights and sounds that make this marathon so special- the screaming crowds, the cowbells, the kids offering water and candy and popsicles, the mass of other runners all sharing the same road but striving for their own individual goals.
 It was exhilerating and exhausting and I was loving it.
 But I was thrilled to be less than 1o minutes from finishing.
 I was psyched about seeing my loved ones and meeting up with my BCH marathon team.
 Dreaming of a nice cold beer and my flip flops.
 I picked up the pace because I could see the turn onto Hereford… the final stretch.

 And then, unbelievably, everyone in front of me just stopped running.
 It was like a solid wall of people suddenly materializing out of nowhere.
 We were all confused and frustrated.
 What the hell?
 Then we heard someone say that they were stopping the race and that there was no finish line.
 Right then my heart sank.
 They don’t just stop the marathon- not unless it’s for something big.
 And then we heard the sirens and saw the helicopters.
 Right after that the news started spreading that an explosion had happened near the finish line.
 I immediately thought of my husband, who I knew was about 20 minutes ahead of me, and my parents who I knew were in the bleachers at the finish line.
 Everything sort of seemed to go sideways.
 I worried about where my kids and cousin were and about other dear friends I knew were going to be at the finish.
-I grabbed for my phone – grateful that I’d stored in my hydration belt at the last minute- and started frantically dialing my husband, my parents, my friends and the cousin my kids were with, and when I couldn’t reach anyone, I started to panic.
+I grabbed for my phone – grateful for my last minute decision to bring it- and started frantically dialing my husband, my parents, my friends and the cousin my kids were with, and when I couldn’t reach anyone, I started to panic.
 Those were the worst minutes of my life.

 I was the only one near me that had a phone so I let as many people as I could make calls- and no one could reach anyone.
 People started freaking out.
 We were all just leaving messages and hoping to connect with a live voice.
 We didn’t know what to do or what to believe- we heard a million different things.
 Finally my cousin called, and then thankfully my husband.
 They were safe and thought my parents were too because they heard no one had been hurt in the bleachers.
 It helped a little to know that they all were safe, but I needed to see them to truly believe it.
 I needed real arms around me and their beautiful faces in front of mine.